Every Homeschool

 If you run a Google search for "homeschool ESA" in 2026, you'll get a torrent of affiliate-marketing blog posts that conflate private-school vouchers with homeschool ESAs.
 The distinction matters.
 A school-choice program that sends tuition dollars to a private school doesn't help a family homeschooling at the kitchen table.
 The entity receiving the money is the difference between "funded" and "unfunded" from the family's perspective.

-We built this guide to separate the two categories cleanly.
+This guide separates the two categories cleanly.
 For each state, we answer three questions:

 1. Is there a program at all?